baboondude/mastermind-solver/README.md

 The order of digits in the score does not correspond to the order of digits.
 For this code, the score is presented with 0s first, followed by 1s and then 2s.
 This query-score pattern continues until the Guesser guesses the correct digit-pattern.
 The guesses may not match the information given so far, but they do have to contain unique digits from the Alphabet and must be of the predecided length.
 The objective of the guesser is to minimize NUM_GUESSES for each game.

+See sample game at the bottom for an example.

 **Restrictions:**
 - ALPHABET_SIZE <= 10
 - WORD_LEN <= ALPHABET_SIZE